artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module2/README.md

 2. View this video [InputOutputVideo](https://www.youtube.com/watch?v=8fK-CoEbo0Y) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here: [InputOutputEnglishVideo](https://www.youtube.com/watch?v=oIRFxQEBNAc), you can watch an AI-translated-to-Chinese version of the video here: [InputOutputChineseVideo](https://www.youtube.com/watch?v=gG0HSeJ9ew8), or you can enable the subtitles in the video in Spanish).
 The video describes the RVfpga I/O System in detail.
 You can download the slides [here](https://drive.google.com/file/d/1Fv4-I8DwISdqqDpol4i_BMZNzK4QmpOe/view?usp=sharing).

-3. You can find more theoretical details about the RVfpga I/O System in Labs 6 to 10 of the full package.
+3. In case you need it, you can find more theoretical details about the RVfpga I/O System in Labs 6 to 10 of the full package.

 4. Look at the following I/O high-level exercises.
 Note that they just require you to understand and test some provided programs, that you will use as the base to develop other programs:
    * [Exercise-1](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab4#exercise-1)